cclauss/mf-next/README.md

 This sections contains points that needs to be done, discussed and decided upon.
 Either describe them directly here or use the github wiki pages: https://github.com/geoadmin/mf-next/wiki

-* plovr
-* linter/jslint/jshint integration, especially needed to check if code is closure-compiler compatible
-* export definitions (if we want to use ADVANCED_OPTIMIZATIONS for our API)
 * source code documentation automation* source code documentation automatio

 ## Project Structure